 - Needs revisions: The changes have been reviewed and the reviewer has indicated that further revisions are required.

 - Approved: The review has completed.
 The changes may need to be committed.
 If the changes have been committed then this review will be Approved and closed, otherwise it will be Approved and open.
 See the note below.

 - Rejected: The review has completed.
 The changes are undesirable and should not be committed.

 - Archived: The review has completed for now.
 However, it is neither rejected nor approved; it is simply put aside in case it is needed in the future.

 By default, when an Approved review is committed or updated, Swarm changes the state to Needs Review if the files have been modified since the review was approved.
 Files are considered modified if the list of involved files changes, or if the file content or file-type changes.

 If one or more files in a review has the filetype +k (

-ktext), this behavior is undesirable because the files will appear to be modified when the Helix server replaces RCS keywords with their current values.
+ktext), this behavior is undesirable because the files will appear to be modified when the Helix Core Server replaces RCS keywords with their current values.
 See Unapprove modified reviews to see how to disable this behavior.